 We are called to be ministers of reconciliation, as Paul reminds us in 2 Cor 5:18, “All this is from God, who reconciled us to himself through Christ, and has given us the ministry of reconciliation…” In response to this call, MCC offers resources for healthy dialogue training and conflict transformation.
 Through workshops, speaking engagements, Sunday School materials and other resources, we provide tools that help us integrate our response to conflict and difference with our discipleship.

 Peace education for young people

-- Mentorship Peace Camp for youth and adults at Camp Friedenswald (MI), Sept 6-8, 2019
+- Mentorship Peace Camp at Camp Friedenswald (MI), Nov 6-6, 2020

 Gun violence prevention

 Churches all around the country are seeing violence and guns affect their communities, be it through the news, mass shootings, suicide, neighborhood violence or other ways.
 As a people of God, we need to grapple with what a faithful response to this reality is.

 The following are some ways MCC works to reduce violence and offer tools for others to partner in this important work: